-A. Common wildlife species within the HMAs include coyote, black-tail jackrabbit, desert cottontail, bobcat, Greater Sage Grouse, and numerous raptors, reptiles and other small mammal species.
-Mule deer, Big Horn Sheep and pronghorn antelope are common big game species in the area.
+A. Common wildlife species within the Silver King HMA include coyote, black-tail jackrabbit, desert cottontail, bobcat, and numerous raptors, reptiles and other small mammal species.
+Mule deer, elk and pronghorn antelope are common big game species in the area.
 Currently, the overabundant population of wild horses is adversely affecting valuable habitat needed to support both wildlife and wild horses.

 Wild horses often graze the same area repeatedly throughout the year.
 Forage plants in those areas receive little rest from grazing pressure.
 Continuous grazing by wild horses does not allow plants sufficient time to recover from grazing impacts.
 Such overgrazing results in reduced plant health, vigor, reproduction, and ultimately to a loss of native forage species from natural plant communities.
-Over time, this greatly diminishes habitat quality as abundance and the long-term production of desired plant communities is and will be compromised.
+Over time, this greatly diminishes habitat quality as abundance and long-term production of desired plant communities is compromised.
 If wild horse populations are not controlled in this area, forage utilization will exceed the capacity of the range.